MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/events/winter_jam_2018.md

 6. Any open source libraries are allowed.
 Participants are responsible for any issues their required libraries cause.
 7. Submissions should work with Minecraft 1.12.2, and the latest version of Forge and stable MCP for 1.12.2.
 8. You may submit multiple entries, or participate on multiple teams.
 9. Mod generators such as MCreator are not allowed.
-Tools which generate pieces of code, such as IDE tools or some modeling programs is fine.
+Tools which generate pieces of code, such as IDE tools or some modeling programs are fine.
 10. Submissions should be visible source.

 Please note that the time zones for this event are somewhat loose.
 The event officially starts when the first time zone enters December 1st, and will officially end when the last time zone enters the 15th.